candicelizabeth/game_blog_ranker/README.md

 creating a new game_blogs
 make routes in user_controller for the following routes:

-show all users
 show an individual user
-form for making a new user
-creating a new user
 make views folders for both users and games

-make a layout file

 make appropriate erb files in your folders to correspond with your routes.

 make form for creating a new game

-make sure everything works correctly.

 set links on your gameblog page.